 We promote equal and fair employment opportunities and support open access to the workplace.

-We aim to create a working environment that is free from discrimination and harassment in any form, in which all staff, customers, and suppliers are treated with dignity and respect.
+Our company aims to create a working environment that is free from discrimination and harassment in any form, in which all staff, customers, and suppliers are treated with dignity and respect.
 We believe in celebrating difference and valuing everyone.
-We support charitable organisations that work tirelessly to reduce discrimination, embrace diversity and enable opportunities to those who may experience difficulties in finding open doors.
+To this end, we support charitable organisations that work tirelessly to reduce discrimination, embrace diversity and enable opportunities to those who may experience difficulties in finding open doors.

 We choose products in our supply chain that are ethically driven.